CHANGE OR EXTEND YOUR NONIMMIGRANT STATUS I-539

 It depends on what your original status was!
 So let’s say you are a nonimmigrant, someone who is not intending to stay permanently in the United States.
 Now, let’s say that something changes in your life while you’re in the U.S., and now you want to change the reason you want to stay temporarily in the U.S., or even extend your stay.
 What happens next?
 For example, you came in as a tourist and decided that you really want to go to college here in the United States.
 Never fear, it is likely possible to make this happen!
 If you want to change the reason for your visit or even your employer (if you have a Nonimmigrant Status that allows you to work already), you must submit a request to USCIS before the expiration date of your original status (your status and expiration date are in the bottom right-hand corner of your I-94).
 To continue with this example, it is important that you do not enroll in school, before USCIS approves your request to change, because that would look like fraud.
 At worst, that could lead to deportation and/or a temporary (or permanent) bar on returning.

 Are You Eligible?
-Usually, nonimmigrants who are lawfully admitted into the U.S. are eligible to alter their status so long as you came in lawfully, have not violated the terms of their status, or committed a crime that would affect their eligibility.
+Usually, nonimmigrants who are lawfully admitted into the U.S. are eligible to alter their status so long as they came in lawfully, have not violated the terms of their status, or committed a crime that would affect their eligibility.
 As long as you submit your forms in a timely and complete way, and your reason for change or extension is valid, then you are likely to be approved!
 Which form you will use to apply to change your status, will depend on what type of nonimmigrant status you are attempting to change to:

 If you are attempting to change to a nonimmigrant status that permits employment your future employer will have to file and I-129 on your behalf: I-129 Petition for a Nonimmigrant Worker